 6. Camping Adventure

 Design a camping adventure scene with felt tents and campfires.
 It’s a tribute to my family’s camping trips, where the best stories were shared under the stars.
+You can find more inspiration in our creative camping crafts guide.

 7. Dress-Up Dolls

 Create a dress-up dolls page with interchangeable outfits.
 It’s like a mini fashion show, reminiscent of my days playing dress-up with my mom’s wardrobe.
+You can find more inspiration in our creative DIY busy book ideas.

 8. Color Matching Fun

 Design a color matching page using felt pieces in bold, vibrant hues.
 Watching kids match colors reminds me of how I used to sort my craft supplies—everything in its rightful place!
+For more seasonal inspiration, check out these fun turkey craft ideas.

 9. Shape Sorting Page

 Craft a shape sorting page with removable shapes to fit into matching slots.
 It’s a tactile puzzle that echoes my own childhood fascination with jigsaw puzzles.
+If you are looking for more ways to engage your little one, check out these Valentine’s Day gifts for toddlers.

 10. Counting Critters